 They had walked inside to find her seated on the couch, the plate of chocolate snacks on her lap, each little square disappearing into her mouth faster than you could say, “Chocolate!”

-And of course, that plate of snacks held these Healthy Double Chocolate Granola Bar Bites!
+The snack on that plate I delivered?
+These healthy double chocolate granola bar bites!
 They taste as chocolaty as brownies, yet they’re super simple to make.
-You just need 7 ingredients and 30 minutes (or less)!
+You just need a handful of ingredients and 10 minutes of prep time!

-And judging by my little neighbor’s reaction… These chewy granola bar bites are definitely kid and adult approved!
+And judging by my little neighbor’s reaction… These soft-baked granola bar bites are definitely kid and adult approved!

 Let’s talk about how to make these healthy double chocolate granola bar bites!

 You’ll actually start with egg whites.
-No butter or oil in these healthy granola bars!
+No oil or butter in these healthy granola bars!
 The egg whites bind the granola bars together, and they add a protein boost, too.
-You’ll also mix in Greek yogurt, which keeps these healthy double chocolate granola bar bites soft and chewy while also increasing the protein content.
+You’ll also mix in Greek yogurt, which keeps these healthy chocolate granola bar bites soft and moist while also increasing the protein content.

 Low calorie granola bars + lots of protein + soft and chewy texture = my favorite combination!

 Time for the first chocolate component: unsweetened cocoa powder!
-I use the regular kind, like this.
-Because you’re adding an entire ½ cup, these healthy chocolate granola bars already taste really rich and chocolaty without Dutched or special dark cocoa powder.
-(I’ve also found that regular unsweetened cocoa powder has a much stronger chocolate taste than “special dark” cocoa powder!)
+I use this one the most.
+Because you’re adding an entire ½ cup, these healthy chocolate granola bars taste extra chocolaty, really similar to brownies!

-I briefly considered using just ¼ cup of cocoa powder… But when I remembered that this little girl loves chocolate as much as I do, I added ½ cup instead to be safe.
-Definitely a good decision! ?
+I briefly considered using just ¼ cup of cocoa powder… But when I remembered that this little girl adores chocolate as much as I do, I added ½ cup instead to be safe.
+Based on how much she loved them — and how quickly they disappeared — that was definitely a good decision!

-You’ll actually use both old-fashioned oats and crisp brown rice cereal (this kind) in these healthy double chocolate granola bars!
+You’ll use both old-fashioned rolled oats and crisp brown rice cereal (I like this kind) in these healthy chocolate granola bars.
 The oats provide that classic hearty texture, while the rice cereal adds a more chewy texture.
-I love pairing them together in granola bars and regular granola recipes!
+I love pairing them together in my granola bar recipes and regular granola recipes!

 And for the second chocolate component, you’ll use mini chocolate chips!
 These are my current favorite because they taste so rich and melt really well while baking.
-You want to use mini chocolate chips because regular-sized ones are too big and cause your granola bars to fall apart.
-The mini chips also ensure every bite contains a morsel of chocolate—the best part!
+You want to use mini chocolate chips because regular-sized ones are too big and make your granola bars fall apart.
+The mini chips also ensure every bite contains a morsel of chocolate — the best part!

 Then after a quick trip in the oven…